-As one of the sunniest and most rural counties in the UK, there’s plenty in Somerset to make a summer break totally memorable (and it’s still amazing picturesque no matter the season when you visit!).
+As one of the sunniest and most rural counties in the UK (situated in South West England), there’s plenty in Somerset to make a summer break totally memorable (and it’s still amazing picturesque no matter the season when you visit!).
 And when you do visit one of our luxury holiday homes and cottages in Somerset, you’ll want to make sure you’re visiting all the places and trying all the stuff that really makes the region unique.
 To that end, we’ve put together this brilliant Somerset travel guide – whether you’ve already booked or you’re just browsing, it’s full of handy info and indispensable tips!

 Though it’s less than three hours from London and just an hour south of Bristol, Somerset couldn’t feel further removed from the urban hustle and bustle.
 This bucolic English county is prime chocolate-box territory and a real rural delight – all quiet corkscrew lanes, green pastures, cider orchards, gentle hills and dinky villages.
 Sleepy and slow-paced, Somerset is a popular go-to escape for stressed city dwellers hoping to find some solace.
 And who could blame them?
 Hiking across the misty hills, beachcombing along wild stretches of sand, cycling through the lanes, cosying up in a log fire pubs and gorging on cheddar and cider make an effective antidote for the strains and stresses of the gruelling daily grind.